 - Keep it cool.
 The ideal temperature for sleep is around 65°, so set your thermostat accordingly.
 If that seems too chilly for comfort, experiment to find the temperature that’s right for you.

 - Keep it dark.
 Remember when we talked about light being bad for sleep?
 It really, really is.
-Skip the nightlights or candles, and invest in heavy shades that keep outdoor light from creeping in.
+Invest in heavy shades that keep outdoor light from creeping in.
 If you’re really sensitive, put black tape over your clock or stereo.
 And keep your smartphone out of your room!

 - Keep it quiet.
 If you live in a city or have noisy roommates or family members, find a way to block out the sleep-stealing sounds.
 Earplugs work wonders, but if you’re not a fan, a white noise machine will do the trick, too.